happypeter/githome/wiki.md

   - don't make too big slope, you will siphone out your p-trap https://youtu.be/xpsLXmntINE?t=235
   - don't use short radius 90 degree fittings(for toliet or vent, short ones are OK) https://youtu.be/xpsLXmntINE?t=395
 - how to glue PVC
+  - lay all pipes and fittings on site, then cut
+  - wear water proof gloves for the glue
+  - use grinder to get round edge of pipe wall for esay pluging in
   - use grinder to cut pipes https://www.bilibili.com/video/BV1rk4y1k7pw
   - push to as far as you can go, hold for 5 seconds https://youtu.be/VqBAMEbo-OE?t=87
   - make the pipe surface clean before applying the glue, use right glue for the pipe